vasek9876/Boba-Fett-Moff-Gideon-LED-Chest-Display/README.md

 - Multiplexing is handled in firmware
 - The rapid switching of LEDs may generate audible noise from the power supply or nearby components; this is normal and does not indicate a fault.

+## Goal and further developement

+- The goal of this open hw is to make this relatively simple custom device based on AtMega accessible for anyone.
+- The current development is stopped, but there are known issues, which will be resolved in a few months.